core-wg/oscore/draft-ietf-core-object-security.md

 OSCOAP is designed for constrained nodes and networks and provides an in-layer security protocol for CoAP which does not depend on underlying layers.
 OSCOAP can be used anywhere where CoAP can be used, including non-IP transport {{I-D.bormann-6lo-coap-802-15-ie}}.
 An extension of OSCOAP may also be used to protect group communication for CoAP {{I-D.tiloca-core-multicast-oscoap}}.
 The use of OSCOAP does not affect the URI scheme and OSCOAP can therefore be used with any URI scheme defined for CoAP.
 The application decides the conditions for which OSCOAP is required.

 OSCOAP builds on CBOR Object Signing and Encryption (COSE) {{RFC8152}}, providing end-to-end encryption, integrity, replay protection, and secure message binding.
 A compressed version of COSE is used, see {{compression}}.
 The use of OSCOAP is signaled with the CoAP option Object-Security, defined in {{option}}.
-OSCOAP protects as much information as possible, while still allowing proxy operations ({{proxy-operations}}).
+OSCOAP is designed to protect as much information as possible, while still allowing proxy operations ({{proxy-operations}}).
 OSCOAP provides protection of CoAP payload, most options, and certain header fields.
 The solution transforms a CoAP message into an "OSCOAP message" before sending, and vice versa after receiving.
 The OSCOAP message is a CoAP message related to the original CoAP message in the following way: the original CoAP message payload (if present), options not processed by a proxy, and the request/response method (CoAP Code) are protected in a COSE object.
 The message fields of the original messages that are encrypted are not present in the OSCOAP message, and instead the Object-Security option and the compressed COSE object are added, see {{fig-sketch}}.

 ~~~~~~~~~~~
 Client                                            Server